daniel-soli/LoopStats/README.md

 ### All daily
 Gets you all the rows of stats (up until 1000).
 This is from the partition every day.

+### Count daily
+This gets you the count from the latest daily (collected at 00:30) to the latest block collected.

 ## Data
 Since this is a new repository the data is not that big yet.
 I will try to add historic data later, but as for now it is only from 16th May and onwards.